LOADING ...

 Up the dusty side road the darkness

-Signalled the of someone within
+Signalled the approach of within

 She stood aside to let us in and as she

-I saw the reason for her
+I saw the for her stoop

-She on her back a shocking hump
+She carried on her back a shocking

 too much for me